jackmoore/jackmoore.github.io/colorbox.md

   <tr id='setting-title'>
     <td>title</td>
     <td>false</td>
-    <td>This can be used as an anchor title alternative for ColorBox.</td>
+    <td>This can be used as an anchor title alternative for Colorbox.</td>
   </tr>
   <tr id='setting-rel'>
     <td>rel</td>
     <td>false</td>
-    <td>This can be used as an anchor rel alternative for ColorBox.
+    <td>This can be used as an anchor rel alternative for Colorbox.
 This allows the user to group any combination of elements together for a gallery, or to override an existing rel so elements are not grouped together.  <code>$("a.gallery").colorbox({rel:"group1"});</code> Note: The value can also be set to 'nofollow' to disable grouping.</td>
   </tr>
   <tr id='setting-scalephotos'>
     <td>scalePhotos</td>
     <td>true</td>
-    <td>If true, and if maxWidth, maxHeight, innerWidth, innerHeight, width, or height have been defined, ColorBox will scale photos to fit within the those values.</td>
+    <td>If true, and if maxWidth, maxHeight, innerWidth, innerHeight, width, or height have been defined, Colorbox will scale photos to fit within the those values.</td>
   </tr>
   <tr id='setting-scrolling'>
     <td>scrolling</td>
     <td>true</td>
-    <td>If false, ColorBox will hide scrollbars for overflowing content.
-This could be used on conjunction with the resize method (see below) for a smoother transition if you are appending content to an already open instance of ColorBox.</td>
+    <td>If false, Colorbox will hide scrollbars for overflowing content.
+This could be used on conjunction with the resize method (see below) for a smoother transition if you are appending content to an already open instance of Colorbox.</td>
   </tr>
   <tr id='setting-opacity'>
     <td>opacity</td>